How it works

 Live dashboard as students respond

-Topic-level and subtopic-level breakdowns
+Topic-level breakdowns

 Longitudinal trend per topic over the semester